-Sharon Lamb, Ed.D., is Professor of Counseling Psychology in the Department of Counseling and School Psychology at UMass Boston where she is also Chair of the department.
-An experienced clinician, she sees children, adolescents, adults, and couples at her therapy office in Shelburne, Vermont and trains students at UMass Boston during their internship year.
-Sharon also does forensic evaluations in the state of Vermont as an expert in the best interests of the child, sexual abuse, harassment, and attachment.
+Sharon Lamb, EdD PhD, is Professor of Counseling Psychology in the Department of Counseling and School Psychology at UMass Boston where she has also served as Chair of the department and Program Director of the Mental Health Counseling program.
+An experienced clinician, she is Board Certified in Counseling Psychology and she sees children, adolescents, adults, and couples at her therapy office in Shelburne, Vermont.
+She also trains doctoral and masters’ students at UMass Boston in advanced psychotherapy and personality assessment.
+Sharon does forensic evaluations in the state of Vermont as an expert in the best interests of the child, sexual abuse, sexual harassment, and attachment.